franciscohui/franciscohui.github.io/_posts/2018-04-09-better-meetings-decisions.md

 Being a good listener and facilitator makes these conversations more productive.
 As the team gets better, it also means that you're making decisions faster and the decisions are more aligned.
 Listening and facilitating are prerequisite skills for collaboration and leadership in any group setting.

 If you're a designer or PM interested in improving your listening and facilitation skills, I'd love to share what I have learned with you.
 There aren't a lot of resources out there geared toward designers and product managers.
 So I'm going to start small group workshops to teach these skills.
 Let me know if you'd like to [learn more about the workshops by signing up here](https://tinyletter.com/franciscohui).
-I'll let you know when the first one is scheduled.
+I'll keep you updated when the first one is scheduled.